vandalt/proxima-nirps-demo/README.md

 Demo for the NIRPS data week.

+The examples for the demo are available as Python script (with "percent" ipython cells) and as Jupyter Notebooks (generated with `jupytext`).
+The scripts are in `scripts` and the notebooks are in `notebooks`.

 ## Quick look and preprocessing

-The first notebook (`notebooks/00_quicklook.py`) simply generates a few plots and performs simple preprocessing.
+The first notebook (`00_quicklook.ipynb`) simply generates a few plots and performs simple preprocessing.
 It also removes some outliers and saves a new RDB file.

 ## RV+activity modelling